fractalide/fractalide-website-styx/content/development-and-analysis.md

                 <img src="/img/roadmap-min/fractal-min.png" />
                 <h3>Reproducible</h3>
                 <p>
                     Most reusable systems don’t consider reproducibility - the ability to reproduce a system with the least work possible.
-We've reduced it to typing the name of a node.
+We've reduced it to a single step - typing the name of a node.
 The system automatically sets up all transitive dependencies, even if they have dependencies on other subsystems like Python.
                 </p>
             </div>
             <div class="col-lg-4 col-xs-12 text-center development_item">